PrashikManwar123/Arduino_UNO_R4_Experiments/README.md

 # Arduino IoT Experiments

-This repository contains a collection of beginner to intermediate level Arduino IoT experiments.
+This repository contains a collection of beginner to intermediate level Arduino IoT experiments using Arduino Uno R4 Wifi Module.
 Each project demonstrates a specific concept using basic components like LEDs, buttons, potentiometers, sensors, and LCDs.
 Projects are organized in separate folders with their own `README.md` files and `.ino` source code.

 ---